-The EU Taxonomy is a classification system
+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852 establishing a list of environmentally sustainable economic activities.

-laid down in Regulation 2020/852 (EU) establishing a list of environmentally sustainable economic activities.
-That Regulation does not lay down a list of socially sustainable activities. economic Sustainable investments with an environmental objective might be aligned with Taxonomy or not.
+That Regulation does not lay down a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the

+Taxonomy or not.

-Product name: CARMIGNAC INVESTISSEMENT Legal entity identifier: 96950039YSR2SSH77885
+Product name: CARMIGNAC PATRIMOINE Legal entity identifier: 969500YXGX7FIV0U3F31